opensim-org/opensim-core/DEVELOPING.md

   dynamic libraries, CMake Config files, and header files, and Windows library (.lib files).

-When distributing
-OpenSim, various parts of these dependencies must be copied

 ### RPATH on UNIX systems

 UNIX systems (macOS and Linux) provide mechanisms for shared libraries and